-Serbia: EPS becomes a joint-stock company, aims more electricity exports4.
-November 2013. / News Serbia Energy
+Serbia: EPS becomes a joint-stock company, aims more electricity exports, News Serbia Energy

 Energy Minister Zorana Mihajlovic said that EPS will become a joint stock company by the end of this year and for now it will not be privatized.
 “Some of the activities of EPS will be centralized and more efficient,” said Mihajlovic at the Regional Investment Summit in Arandelovac.
 “The current export of electricity from Serbia is sporadic, and the state wants to make at least one plant and to once again become an exporter of electricity, because it has a shortage of electricity in the region since 2001,” said Mihajlovic.